 Robert Mosci at Bemelmans Bar

-Robert Mosci sings and performs on piano at Bemelmans Bar - no cover charge.
+Robert Mosci sings and plays piano at Bemelmans Bar.

 ROBERT MOSCI - Bio

 Singer, pianist, songwriter, arranger, producer: Robert Mosci is a musician with an exceptional range of skill and experience.
 Born in New York City, he grew up in a family of musicians, and had mastered an eclectic array of instruments and musical styles by the time he reached his teens.
 Robert played classical bassoon with several orchestras (including performances with Stokowski and Ormandy), and performed as a keyboard player, blues harpist, and singer with local NYC bands.

 Studying all aspects of jazz and popular music at Boston’s Berklee College of Music, his skills were honed as a pianist while he added saxophone to his impressive instrumental credits.
 In Boston, Robert performed with several popular area groups and also developed a solo act, incorporating original music into his performances.